cshung/blog/content/posts/false-memory-leak.md

 # Conclusion
 This is an in depth investigation into why we are not able to collect the `Node` objects.
 The investigation demonstrate how to investigate an issue like this.
 It also explained why does things works the way they were, and provided practical fixes for it.

 To reiterate, this is not a managed memory leak.
-The runtime components never guaranteed that a garbage collection will always collect all the objects when they are no longer referenced.
+The JIT is free to extend the lifetime of objects within a scope therefore prevent the GC from collecting those objects.